NOTE: All rule changes/modifications for the 2007 season are in bold italics. All rule changes for the 2006 season are in italics.

 6. Replacement Player Free Agent claims

-I. In the midst of any transaction, an owner can rearrange players on his active roster in order to meet the active roster guidelines detailed in section III.A.
-Position integrity must be maintained before AND after each and every transaction.
+G. In the midst of any transaction, an owner can execute multiple position changes to his active roster in order to meet the active roster guidelines detailed in section III:A. Position integrity must be maintained before AND after each and every transaction.

 XII.
 TRADES